 As we mentioned, the V6 is the entry-level model in the V6 range with an RRP of £319.99.
 The top-end vacuum is the V6 Absolute, which has a higher price tag but several extra features, including more accessories, a more powerful direct-drive motorhead and a HEPA filter.

-While the Dyson V6 isn’t a cheap model, we think the strong suction power, motorised floorhead and easy-to-steer design means it provides excellent value.
+While the Dyson V6 isn’t a cheap model, we think the strong suction power, motorised floorhead and easy-to-steer design means it provides solid value.

 The motorised head comes with a mix of carbon fibre and nylon bristles.
 These serve the dual purpose of minimising friction on hard surfaces while improving dust and dirt pickup.